 These prompts, when they arise, are frightening.
 “For they question the very basis on which man’s whole activity is built,” Fromm writes.
 “People tend, therefore, to get rid as soon as possible of these thoughts.”
 Generally, they do this by heedlessly throwing themselves back into frantic activity or by numbing themselves with mass-produced booze, mass-produced drugs, mass-produced food, mass-produced porn, or mass-produced television.
 And so the cycle of not-so-satisfying success repeats.
 Consumer confidence is high.
 But individual fulfillment and genuine happiness is low.

 We owe it to ourselves to interrupt this cycle.
 To ask the question: What do I really want?
+What would a more grounded kind of success look like?
 Sure, this can be scary.
 But even scarier is lying on your death bed and realizing that you lived as a hungry ghost, that you spent most of your life striving for empty goals dictated to you by external forces.

 It’s high time to redefine success.
 Success is not something that you reach—not something that is outside of yourself, just down the field.
 Success is creating a life you want to live in right now.
 The great tragedy, Fromm writes, is that “man misses the only satisfaction that can give him really happiness—the experience of the activity in the present moment—and chases after a phantom that leaves him disappointed as soon as he believes he has caught it—the illusory happiness called success.”